AnnaNomoly/legacy-fields-of-mistria-mods/README.md

-# Fields of Mistria Mods
+# (Legacy) Fields of Mistria Mods

+> [!CAUTION]
+> This repository has been **deprecated and archived**.
+It contains code for the old "legacy" game engine.
+It will no longer receive updates.
+For current mods see my [fields-of-mistria-mods](https://github.com/AnnaNomoly/fields-of-mistria-mods) repository instead.

 This repository is a collection of my mods for [Fields of Mistria](https://store.steampowered.com/app/2142790/Fields_of_Mistria/) that use [YYTK](https://github.com/AurieFramework/YYToolkit) and [Aurie](https://github.com/AurieFramework/Aurie) to dynamically inject code into GameMaker games built using the YoYo Compiler at runtime.
 For more information about these technologies see the [Frequently Asked Questions](#frequently-asked-questions) section.

 ## Mod Status